sbalnojan/cd4ml-example/README.md

 CD4ML pipeline, so I won't go into detail on gitlab YAML syntax, DVC etc. just the bare basics.
 But I do link to more information if I find it appropriate.

+In this tutorial/examplary repository you can walk along the whole way of a CD4ML setup (excluding the deployment process, which I assume depends on your environment).
+That is:

+1. Setting up the whole pipeline which includes
+    1.1 Setting up DVC to version data & model
+    1.2 Setting up a gitlab pipeline to automate the execution
+2. Workflow
+    2.1 Training everything once, and committing everything necessary 2.2 Replacing the ML model with something new and training that 2.3 Replacing the data with more data and running that through the pipeline.
+3. Going further
+    ...

 ## Setup

 The project uses pipenv, you simply need to run
 `$ pipenv install`
 to install the right python version as well as the dependencies.
-For ref:
+For reference:

 - dvc
 - dvc[s3] as we use AWS S3 for storage.

+then run `$ pipenv shell` to enter the interactive env.

 ## 1. Setup DVC